ELSA - in school

-We are lucky enough to have two qualified Emotional Literacy Support Assistants at Great Casterton CE Primary School: Mrs Caz Tosney and Mrs Jenny Fisher.
+We are lucky enough to have two qualified Emotional Literacy Support Assistants at Great Casterton CE Primary School: Mrs Caz Tosney and Mrs Isobel Hunt.
 The training, with Educational Psychologists, included planning and delivering programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.

 There will be moments in many children's lives where the challenges they face detract from their ability to learn.
 Some will require a greater support to increase their emotional literacy.
 ELSA is an initiative developed and supported by Educational Psychologists and it recognises that children learn better and are happier in school if their emotional needs are addressed.